charlanalves/origin/README.md

-6- Now click on button "Execute"
+6- Now click on button "Execute" and see the API response

 ![Api Gateway](https://i.ibb.co/V2CR6QS/05.png)